vrdriver/IonicMenu/README.md

 A menu for Ionic developers so you don't have to type commands all the time.

 I got sick of having to look up the commands for doing Ionic and Capacitor commands for common things.

-So, I've made a quick menu for mac users.
+Here is a quick bash script  for Mac users, so that you just run one script and have the common things you need.

-Copy the menu.sh file to your root path of the project's source code.
+Copy the `menu.sh` file to your root path of the project's source code.

-Then, run
+Firstly change the permission with:

     chmod +x menu.sh

-then run
+Then run to get the menu up:

     ./menu.sh

 ![Screenshot 2024-08-02 at 19 53 31](https://github.com/user-attachments/assets/66911119-0e96-4530-ae23-ee6a1b239925)